mcp-s-ai/mcp-oauth/README.md

 import express from "express"
 import { Server } from "@modelcontextprotocol/sdk/server/index.js"
 import { StreamableHTTPServerTransport } from "@modelcontextprotocol/sdk/server/streamableHttp.js"
-import { McpOAuth } from "mcp-oauth"
+import { McpOAuth } from "mcp-s-oauth"
-import type { McpOAuthConfig } from "mcp-oauth"
+import type { McpOAuthConfig } from "mcp-s-oauth"

 const app = express()

-// Choose your OAuth provider connector import { githubConnector } from "mcp-oauth"
+// Choose your OAuth provider connector import { githubConnector } from "mcp-s-oauth"
-// or import { googleConnector } from "mcp-oauth"
+// or import { googleConnector } from "mcp-s-oauth"
 // or create your own custom connector

 // Configure OAuth with any provider